Zion's is a story of rock and water. The

 are two other main areas we will visit at Bryce, both of which

 are even more spectacular than what you've seen already.

 These are the aptly named Inspiration Point and Bryce

 Point.
 Please be aware that Bryce is at a high

 elevation.
 You may become breathless if you are not used

 to the altitude, and you shouldn't try and overdo it.

-possible routes we could take to Las Vegas.
+could be one of two ways.
 One option is to travel south along Utah

 89 for a short way, before heading west over a steep mountain